 1. Set your Budget

 Figure out how much you want to spend.
-Food trucks typically charge $10 to $20 per person, compared to $60-$70 caterers charge.
+Food trucks typically charge $15 to $25 per person per person, compared to $60-$70 caterers charge.

 2. Estimate How Much Food you Need